-- Using and managing land sustainably

-- Recovering nature and enhancing the beauty of landscapes

-- Connecting people with the environment to improve health and wellbeing

-- Increasing resource efficiency and reducing pollution and waste

-- 1.7.4 The aims and ethos of the Green Flag Award have been embraced within the Council's Green Space Strategy which sets out our vision for Test Valley's green spaces, including Valley Park Woodlands LNR, for 2020 to 2030.
-The specific objectives of the Green Space Strategy are:

-- Meeting the increasing demand for access to green space

-- Meeting the needs of the community
+- Using and managing land sustainably - Recovering nature and enhancing the beauty of landscapes - · Connecting people with the environment to improve health and wellbeing - Increasing resource efficiency and reducing pollution and waste - 1.7.4 The aims and ethos of the Green Flag Award have been embraced within the Council's Green Space Strategy which sets out our vision for Test Valley's green spaces, including Valley Park Woodlands LNR, for 2021 to 2031.
+The specific priorities of the Green Space Strategy are: - 1.
+To respond to the increasing pressure for more (and more diverse) green space to meet current and future demand - 2.
+Provide resilient spaces in the face of a changing climate - 3.
+Connect green spaces to form part of an ecological network - 4.
+Maintain safe and accessible green spaces - 5.
+Encourage community participation in green space management

-- New housing development

-- Maintaining safe spaces

-- Maintenance standards

-- Heath and wellbeing

-- A climate emergency

-- Disease and invasive species

-- · Biodiversity and access to nature

-- 1.7.5 A key objective within the strategy is also to retain a Green Flag Award for Valley Park Woodlands LNR.
+1.7.5 A key objective within the strategy is also to retain a Green Flag Award for Valley Park Woodlands LNR.
 The Green Flag Award is the national standard for parks and green spaces in England and Wales.
 The award scheme began in 1996 as a means of recognising and rewarding the best green spaces in the country.
 It was also seen as a way of encouraging others to achieve the same high environmental standards, creating a benchmark of excellence in recreational green areas.